-My collection of stone kintsugi artwork includes a wide variety of jewelry and accessories made with kintsugi repaired stones.
+My collection of stone kintsugi inspired artwork includes a variety of pendants, bracelets, earrings, cuff links, tie tacks & clips, key chains, bookmarks, and tumbled stones.
 I generally create these with gold colored repair, although silver colored repair is available via custom order, if desired.

 A general outline of my process for creating these items is provided below.
 The riskiest step of this process is the first one: breaking the stones.
 Stones are hard!

 Some types of stone break better than others, and I still lose a number of stones at this stage of the process because they shatter or crumble into so many pieces that they cannot be adequately reassembled.

 Once I’ve chosen stones to work with, the first step is breaking them.
 I do this using a heavy cast iron chisel and a hammer.
 The chisel is placed directly on the stone and hit solidly (and often repeatedly) on top until the stone breaks.

 Good eye protection and a means of containing the pieces is vital at this stage because the broken pieces can fly quite a distance at the moment of breakage.

 There is often at least some crumbling of the rough face of the stone along the break that happens during the breaking process.
 Stones that are too badly crumbled to be usable are discarded.
 Others can be repaired with extra layers of fill in the next step.

 Once the broken pieces have been collected and I have verified that there are a sufficient number of intact pieces for it to be reassembled, the rough faces of all pieces are coated with a fresh mixture of an epoxy paste along each break.
 The type of epoxy paste used is dependent on the type of stone, shape of the stone, and the breakage pattern.